arielrp01/arielrp01.github.io/EDA_project1.md

 ### Data Manipulation and Transformation

+R packages used included the base plotting system and dplyr.

 * Filtered dates of interest, 1/2/2007 and 2/2/2007

 * Converted Data and Time with strptime